metacpan/metacpan-cpan-extracted/distros/G/Getopt-EX-Hashed/README.md

     only if it is the first parameter.

     In _string_, option spec and alias names are separated by white space, and can show up in any order.

-Declaration
+    To have an option called `--start` that takes an integer as its value and can also be used with the names `-s` and `--begin`, declare as follows.

         has start => "=i s begin";

-    will be compiled into string:
+    Above declaration will be compiled into the next string.

         start|s|begin=i